 Symposium Talks and Slide Presentations

 When it is time to present, you will carry your laptop, with video cable still attached, to the lectern.
 Press the appropriately numbered switchbox button to put your presentation live on the screen.
-At the completion of your talk, you can disconnect the video cable and leave the lectern with your laptop.
+At the completion of your talk, you can disconnect the HDMI cable and leave the lectern with your laptop.
 The next speaker will step up with his/her laptop.

 Keynote Lectures and Award Lectures